Updated November 3, 2021.

 You can see how the Juster scale is almost linear because it offers better discrimination.
 Despite this, this scale is rarely used, as companies tend to default to questions with fewer suggested answers.

-It’s easy to see how judicious use of a purchase intent scale can give researchers valuable information, predicting the general interest in the market.
+It’s easy to see how judicious use of a purchase intent scale can give researchers valuable information and display impressions that predict the general interest in the market.
 It’s simple and easy to act upon.
 But it also has a few issues that everyone should be aware of.

-For example, buyer intent tends to be skewed when applied to new, innovative products (since people often don’t know if they want them yet).
-Similarly, products that are expensive tend to get fewer enthusiastic responses.
+For example, buyer intent tends to be skewed when applied to innovative products (since people often don’t know if they want them yet) or significant product enhancements (with new features and use cases).
+Similarly, products that are expensive and have longer buying cycles tend to get fewer enthusiastic responses — that makes price elasticity really difficult to accurately measure.

-You should also consider how you’re presenting your survey.
-The quality of the presentation, along with images and copy, plays an important role in the product evaluation.
+You should also consider how you’re presenting your audience purchase intent survey.
+The quality of the presentation, along with which content types are being used (e.g. images, videos, copy), plays an important role in the product evaluation.

-If you find the factors above intervening with your process, you could try switching your purchase intent scale to a rank-based system, or even something completely qualitative.
+If you find the factors above intervening with your process, you could try switching your purchase intent scale to a rank-based system, or even something completely qualitative, such as gathering email addresses and sending personal emails to discover informational intent.

 For research purposes, buyer intent is a diagnostic indicator and frequently not the only measure of evaluation.
-For sales teams, buyer intent is somewhat different — it allows you to easily pick leads who are interested in your product the most and focus your human resources on converting them specifically.
-The problem is merging the best that purchase intent scales have to offer with an automated system that can work together with your sales team.
+For sales teams, buyer intent is somewhat different — it allows you to easily pick leads and potential customers who are interested in your product the most and focus your human resources on converting them specifically.
+The problem is merging the best that purchase intent scales have to offer with an automated system that plugs into your buying process and works together with your sales team.

-Since most sales today start with the buyer doing online research (and many are completed digitally), you don’t have to send a team of researchers out to determine buyer intent offline.
-In fact, you can do so instantly, right on your website...
+Since most sales today start with your ideal customer base doing online research (and many are completed digitally), you don’t have to send a team of researchers out to determine buyer intent offline.
+In fact, you can do so instantly, right on your website…

 If you have the right tools.